hazyfossa/web-scaffolding/README.md

 # web-scaffolding
-This is a collection of code pieces I have copy-pasted across my axum projects.
+This is a collection of code pieces I have (previously) copy-pasted across my axum projects.
+Think of it as a highly opinionated web application template.

 I do not recommend depending on this as a crate, however feel free to copy-paste parts of the code.

-# stack
+# features
-- framework: axum
+- sensible middleware
-- errors: eyre + simple-eyre + tracing
+- logging + tracing
-- config: toml
-- assets: rust-embed
-- session: scc + tower-cookies
-- database: sqlite + toasty
+- database orm + in-memory stores
+- reverse proxy integration
+- asset inlining[^1]
+- typed cookies
+- user sessions
+- runtime config
+- various qol

+[^1]: release build is a single binary